zhang-mickey/computational-geometry/README.md

 ### 1.6（a）Let S be a set of n line segments in the plane.
 Prove that the convex hull of S is exactly the same as the convex hull of the 2n endpoints of the segments
 ![image](https://github.com/user-attachments/assets/c5c538fa-c912-41bb-869b-2d772e9c7732)

+**1.7Consider the following alternative approach to computing the convex hull of a set of points in the plane: We start with the rightmost point.
+This is the first point p1 of the convex hull.
+Now imagine that we start with a vertical line and rotate it clockwise until it hits another point p2.
+This is the second point on the convex hull.
+We continue rotating the line but this time around p2 until we hit a point p3.
+In this way we continue until we reach p1 again.
+a.
+Give pseudocode for this algorithm.
+b.
+What degenerate cases can occur and how can we deal with them**

+check all the points about the angle with vertical line O(n*h) h is the num of the points

+reach the left most,then is the upper,change the direction

-### 1.8Design a divide-and-conquer algorithm for computing the convex hull of any given set of n points in the plane.
+### 1.8 Design a divide-and-conquer algorithm for computing the convex hull of any given set of n points in the plane.
 Do not forget to analyze the running time of your algorithm

 ![image](https://github.com/user-attachments/assets/d5d8ec7e-126e-4903-aa6b-dc02acf5f632)
 ![image](https://github.com/user-attachments/assets/1a434c88-bdd6-4a9c-95d5-80e73ab94d54)